K1 Visa Requirements

 Immigration officials want to ensure that a K-1 fiancé will not become a public charge (welfare recipient) once he or she enters the United States

-When bringing a spouse or fiancé from Thailand to live permanently in the U.S, a petitioner must accept legal responsibility for financially supporting the spouse or fiancé.
-The petitioner accepts this responsibility and becomes a K-1 or K-3 sponsor by completing and signing a document called an Affidavit of Support.Income Requirement
+When bringing a fiancé from Thailand, the petitioner must accept legal responsibility for financially supporting the fiancé.
+The petitioner accepts this responsibility and becomes a K-1 sponsor by completing and signing a document called the I-134 Affidavit of Support.Income Requirement

 (125% of Poverty Line)

 Petitioner for a K-1 Visa who does not meet the K-1 Visa Income Requirement

-K-1 visa requirements and K-3 visa requirements does not have a hard and fast formula for qualifying a person as a sponsor.
-The most weight will be placed on income from current employment and the total unadjusted income shown on the three most recent tax returns.
-In most cases, a sponsor who is employed and can demonstrate the ability to earn income at or above 125% of the poverty line for the number of persons who will be supported will be found eligible.
+K-1 visa affidavit of support requirements do not have a hard and fast formula for qualifying a person as a sponsor.
+The most weight will be placed on income from current employment and the income shown on the three most recent tax returns.
+In most cases, a sponsor who is employed and can demonstrate the ability to earn income at or above 100% of the poverty line for the number of persons who will be supported will be found eligible.

 Assets such as these are only counted at 1/5th of their current market value after subtraction of any debt, mortgages or liens.

-Calculating Assets and Income for K-1 Visa Requirements or K-3 Visa Requirements
+Calculating Assets and Income for K-1 Visa

 We now take this $11,000 and add it to petitioner's yearly income of $11,500. $11,500+$11,000= $22,500

-It is clear that this amount ($22,500) exceeds 125% of the 2012 poverty guidelines ($18,912) even though petitioner's yearly income does not meet the necessary standard for supporting two people at 125% of the poverty guidelines.
+It is clear that this amount ($22,500) exceeds 100% of the 2014 poverty guidelines ($15,930) even though petitioner's yearly income does not meet the necessary standard for supporting two people at 100% of the poverty guidelines.